kenchase/dalen-find-allergist/readme.txt

 * **Developer:** Dalen Design
 * **Website:** [https://www.dalendesign.com/](https://www.dalendesign.com/)
-* **Documentation:** See README.md for detailed technical documentation
+* **Documentation:** See README.md in the plugin directory for detailed technical documentation

-This plugin is developed specifically for the Canadian Society of Allergy and Clinical Immunology (CSACI).
+This plugin is developed specifically for the Canadian Society of Allergy and Clinical Immunology (CSACI) and is designed for the Canadian healthcare system using Canadian postal code formatting and geographic conventions.